 Closing the Pen Testing Skills Gap

 One of the biggest hurdles in creating a successful cybersecurity program is finding people with the right qualifications and experience.
 The cybersecurity skills gap is well-documented issue with a qualified supply simply of security professionals not keeping up with demand.
 This is particularly true with pen testing.
-According to the 2020 Pen Testing Report, 63% of respondents report that hiring enough skilled personnel to perform pen tests is their top challenge related to implementing and maintaining a pen testing program.
-Nearly half (49%) of respondents report that the new hires have three years or less experience.
+According to the 2022 Pen Testing Report, 36% of respondents report that hiring enough skilled personnel to perform pen tests is one of their top challenges related to implementing and maintaining a pen testing program.
+19% of respondents report that the new hires have three years or less experience.
 Unfortunately, there is no shortage of threat actors and cybercrime groups.
 Consequently, organizations can’t delay deploying critical pen testing initiatives.

 But even with the skills gap, businesses can build a strong pen testing program by intelligently using the resources that are readily available because not every test requires an expert.
 Penetration testing tools that have automated features can be used by security team members who may not have an extensive pen testing background.
 These tools can be used for tests that are easy to run, but essential to perform regularly, like validating vulnerability scans, network information gathering, privilege escalation, or phishing simulations.

 The 2022 Pen Testing Report also illustrates how essential pen testing has become now that so many industries have to adhere to security regulations like PCI DSS, HIPAA, NERC, or GDPR.
 A full 96% of respondents report that penetration testing is important or somewhat important to their compliance initiatives.
 Most regulations require some way to evaluate an organization’s security posture, and many businesses find that pen testing is the best way to do this because it is designed to uncover weaknesses before they can be exploited.